Nakhtmin: Crown Prince

 The identity of Nakhtmin's father is not known with certainty.
 Some scholars suggest that he may have been the son of pharaoh Ay, his mother being known from a statue to be the 'Adoratrix of Min, Songstress of Isis' Iuy.
 Nakhtmin appears to have been the chosen successor to Ay, but died before he could succeed.
-On a beautiful statue of Nakhtmin and his wife in the Egyptian Museum in Cairo, Nakhtmin was identified as the "Crown Prince" (jrj-pꜥt) and "King's Son". (zꜣ-nzw) This title could be completed as "King's Son of his own body," which would make him the son of Ay, or it could be completed as the "King's Son of Kush".
+On a beautiful statue of Nakhtmin and his wife in the Egyptian Museum in Cairo, Nakhtmin was identified as the "Crown Prince" (jrj-pꜥt) and "King's Son". (zꜣ-nswt) This title could be completed as "King's Son of his own body," which would make him the son of Ay, or it could be completed as the "King's Son of Kush".
 There is no record of a Viceroy of Kush by the name of Nakhtmin, and it seems that the nobleman Paser I was Viceroy during that time period.
 This has led to the identification of Nakhtmin as Ay's son, or adopted son.

 The statue with the inscription has suffered extensive damage.
 Only two pieces remain, the head and shoulders of Nakhtmin and the upper part of the body and head of his wife.
 Both statues look as though the eyes, nose and mouth have been deliberately damaged.
 This has been interpreted as some form of persecution even after death.
 His stelae—which had been set up at his (and Ay's) native city of Akhmim—were defaced.
 It is assumed that his tomb, which was never discovered, has been given the same treatment as that of Ay.

 Another man called Nakhtmin was married to Mutemnub, the sister of Ay's wife Tey.
 They had a son named Ay, who was High Priest of Mut and Second Prophet of Amun.